This post may contain affiliate links. You can view our affiliate disclosure here.

 - ceiling projector mount

-Room dimensions of 9 ft high x 12 ft wide x 18 ft deep are recommended.
+Room dimensions of 9 ft high x 12 ft wide x 16 ft deep are recommended.
+Get your longest club out (usually driver) and make a backswing to ensure you have enough clearance.

 What Is Included